balderdashy/sails-docs/reference/blueprint-api/Update.md

 # Update (Blueprint)

-Update an existing record in the database.
+Update an existing record in the database and notify subscribed sockets that it has changed.

 ```
 PUT /:model/:id